 What is a Queue Management System?

-Even if you’re not familiar with queue management systems (QMS), you’ve certainly encountered them in lots of commonplaces.
+Even if you’re not familiar with queue management system systems (QMS), you’ve certainly encountered them in lots of commonplaces.
 Queue management systems take many different forms, including:

 - Physical barriers (like the retractable belts at airport security)